apache/gravitino/docs/how-to-use-the-playground.md

 ```

 2. Login Trino container and execute the steps.
-   You can get all the customers from both the Hive and Iceberg table.
+You can get all the customers from both the Hive and Iceberg tables.

 ```shell
 docker exec -it playground-trino bash